 Building customer loyalty programs

 The secret to expanding your ROI through customer loyalty programs is giving customers every reason to see your brand as part of their lifestyle.
-It involves creating brand visualization that stands head and shoulders above the competition.
+It involves creating a brand visualization that stands head and shoulders above the competition.
 You can only do that if you follow a methodical path:

 - Identify every touchpoint in the customer journey.
 It’s an intricate exercise, mapping out every interaction that keeps the customer moving forward.